voltrondata-labs/benchmarks/README.md

   --run-name TEXT        Name of run (commit, pull request, etc).
   --help                 Show this message and exit.
 ```

+And here's another external benchmark, one that runs an external R benchmark.

 Implementation details: Note that the following benchmark extends `BenchmarkR`,
 sets both `external` and `r_only` to `True`, defines `r_name`, implements